philemonm/Top-Driver-Privacy-Policy/README.md

-# Top-Driver-Privacy-Policy
+# Highway-Hero-Privacy-Policy

 **Privacy Policy**

-Philemon M Mukanga built the Top Driver app as a Free app.
+Philemon M Mukanga built the Highway Hero app as a Free app.
 This SERVICE is provided by Philemon M Mukanga at no cost and is intended for use as is.

 This page is used to inform visitors regarding my policies with the collection, use, and disclosure of Personal Information if anyone decided to use my Service.